jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 | 38 | 39 |
 | 39 | 38 |

 I wrote a method, rotate (In[17]), to slightly rotate the images to generate additional images, but I ran out of time to incorporate the method in the pipeline.
+Slightly rotating the images +/-10 and +/- 5 degrees would add new images to train with and generate more images for the underrepresented sign classes.

 I wrote a method, normalize (In[19]), to normalize the images to prevent neurons from saturating when inputs have varying scale, and to aid generalization.